 - Hier (Hierarchy): This defines which hierarchy level the accrual will be seen within.
 If you have multiple entities with unique accrual rules, accruals may be established per entity.
 This also allows you to set up different accrual packages for your internal employees versus temp.
 Hierarchy could be as far reaching as system or as specific as a branch.

 - Active: Whether or not the active box is selected determines if the accrual is active in your database and if it will be available for setup on records.

 - Annual Depletion Limit: When used, this amount limits how many hours of an eligible balance can be used yearly.
+Therefore, regardless of how many hours an employee accrues, they can only use X amount of hours in a year.
 More information on this later in this article.

 - Eligible Balance Delay Days: When used, determines when the accrued hours are eligible to be used.